 The Dodgers added a run in the eighth on Loney's RBI double off Santiago Casilla after Kemp walked and stole second.

-The Giants had two other errors, in addition to Posey's passed ball in the second, and they could have had a fourth.
-Center fielder Andres Torres would have been charged with an error for overrunning Uribe's bloop single, but Uribe was thrown out trying to take the extra base in the second.
+The Giants almost had a fourth error when center fielder Andres Torres misplayed Uribe's bloop single, but Uribe was thrown out trying to take the extra base in the second.

 The game between the bitter rivals began in unseasonable 85-degree heat.
 Two planes towed banners over Dodger Stadium during batting practice featuring insults directed at each team.
 As if the Dodgers, who missed the postseason last year, and their fans needed a reminder, another banner read, "SF Giants 2010 Champs Beat LA."